Native Americans and Ukrainians in a Parallel World

 The Yakama Nation condemned the Russian invasion of Ukraine

-The Yakama Nation Tribal Council of Washington formally denounced Russia’s invasion and compared it to attacks on tribal nations by non-tribal people, upon their arrival in 1492.
-Subsequently, the tribe sent the American Red Cross 5,000 USD to support their members working in eastern Europe.
+The Yakama Nation Tribal Council of Washington formally denounced Russia’s invasion and compared it to attacks on tribal nations by non-tribal people upon their arrival in 1492.
+Subsequently, the tribe sent the American Red Cross $ 5,000 to support its members working in Eastern Europe.

 Source: The Yakima Herald-Republic media outlet.

-Divisive aspect of relations between First Nations and Ukrainian settlers and their descendents
+Other aspects of relations between First Nations and Ukrainian settlers and their descendants

 In March 2022, Leah Hrycun was interviewed by ATPN National News.
 At the time, she was a researcher and PhD candidate at the University of Alberta.
 Currently, Hrycun holds a Graduate Teaching Assistantship at the University of Alberta.